Volunteers share thousands of coats, tell of God’s loveby BSCNC Communications

 “Your presence here is a display of your faith,” he said.
 “But don’t just stop meeting a need for the body.
 This is a platform to meet the deepest need of the human heart – a spiritual need.
 You have a wonderful story to tell; be bold with your witness of the gospel.”

-Sharing the gospel is a priority for Lohman and her husband, who joined a team of five churches from South Roanoke Baptist Association to serve with Coats for the City.
+A team of five churches from South Roanoke Baptist Association served with Coats for the City.
 Association leaders asked church members to use Coats for the City as an opportunity to seek and pray about developing long-term partnerships with New York City church planters.

-During Coats for the City Lohman and other members of the South Roanoke team served alongside Connection Church in Astoria, which National Geographic’s “Genographic Project” identified as one of the most ethnically diverse communities in the world.
+During Coats for the City, members of the South Roanoke team served alongside Connection Church in Astoria, which National Geographic’s “Genographic Project” identified as one of the most ethnically diverse communities in the world.
 It is also home to the third largest Greek speaking population in the world.

 “We want to show God’s love in small, practical ways.
 Coats for the City is one way we can do that,” said community pastor Larry Mayberry.
 “It falls in line with our goal to ‘LoveLoud’ and help make our community a better place to live.”